 Graham Reid | | <1 min read

-It's Friday and this title just about sums it up . . .
+It's only Monday but this title just about sums it up . . .

 While this wonderful post-Sam Cooke soul ballad starts off as you might expect (want to get home, we ain't getting any younger) it does take a slightly darker and more interesting turn if you are prepared to hear it that way: "I'm just another lonely man" . . .